LLM-powered Data Augmentation for Enhanced Cross-lingual Performance: Results and Discussion

 \subsection{Multilingual Data Generation}

-The zero-shot cross-lingual approach is commonly used when a multilingual dataset is insufficient.
-In this subsection, we investigate whether a synthetically generated multilingual dataset outperforms training solely in English.
+We investigate whether the synthetically generated multilingual dataset outperforms training solely in English.
 We choose the XCOPA dataset and explore two settings: synthetic multilingual data by asking LLMs to generate responses in the target languages directly and translating the English-generated data to target languages with Google Translate API.
 We exclude Dolly-v2 and StableVicuna due to their limited effectiveness in generating non-English text.
 Although GPT-4 exhibits the most promising performance, it is significantly costlier compared to ChatGPT.
 Therefore, we also consider using ChatGPT as a contrasting experiment under resource-constrained conditions.

 \autoref{tab:xcopa} shows the results for the languages that are available for all settings, excluding TR and TH (unavailable for LLM-generation, refer to \S\ref{sec:exp}), and QU (not supported by the Google Translate API).
 We can see the impact of the generated data varies across different fine-tuned models and languages, aligning with the findings of \citet{kumar-etal-2022-diversity}.
-Training on GPT-4 synthesized data displays consistent improvement across all scenarios and languages, except the zero-shot crosslingual result on HT with XLMR-Large.
+Training on GPT-4 synthesised data displays consistent improvement across all scenarios and languages, except the zero-shot cross-lingual result on HT with XLMR-Large.

 More fluctuating results can be observed with ChatGPT-generated data.
 A comparison between { {$GEN_{EN} + ORI$}} and { {$GEN_{XX} + ORI$}} indicates that utilising data generated in target languages generally leads to improved performance with GPT-4 generated data, as well as in base models with ChatGPT-generated data.
 However, for XLMR-Large, employing ChatGPT-generated data in target languages mostly yields negative outcomes.
 In languages such as TA and VI, training on generated data in the target languages results in more performance degradation compared to zero-shot cross-lingual transfer.
 This suggests that ChatGPT performs worse in those languages than XLMR-Large \cite{ahuja2023mega}.
-Translating the English dataset generally shows overall better results than training on the data generated directly in the target languages, with the exception of XLMR-Large with GPT-4.
-For SW, XLMR models fined-tuned with ChatGPT-generated data exhibit performance decline in most cases, even when the English-generated data benefits all other languages.
-This observation suggests that XLMR struggles with SW.
-In \autoref{sec:human} we select TA, SW, and the two best languages ID and EN, along with EN, for human evaluation.